 iii) the E and S fields inside the structure

-This specificity, together with the proper factorization rules [c,d], make the code extremely performing, and fully suitable for the simulation of metal components (plasmonic gratings).
+The proper factorization rules [c,d] make the code extremely performing, and fully suitable for the simulation of metal components (plasmonic gratings).

 For 2-d patterns, currently available are functions for the calculation of